 Vasuki Nesiah is a legal scholar with a focus on public international law.
 Currently her main areas of research include …

-Michael D. Dinwiddie’s teaching interests include cultural studies, African American theater history, dramatic writing, filmmaking and ragtime music.
-A dramatist …
+Michael D. Dinwiddie (GAL BA '80, TSOA MFA '83)’s teaching interests include cultural studies, African American theater history, dramatic writing, …